 We now discuss different systems that are closer to experimental setups in which our results can possibly be tested.
 To be able to maintain a SC~phase difference $\phi$ between two legs of the ladder is an important task when it comes to experimental implementation.
-We point to the following directions to achieve this:\\ (1)~One route is to pass a supercurrent in the transverse direction; a SC~phase difference between two legs of the SC ladder is induced that is proportional to the transverse current~\cite{chen15}. \\ (2)~Another route is to use magnetic flux to mimic the Josephson phase difference as in SQUIDS~\cite{tink}.
-Connecting two legs of the ladder through a loop and passing a magnetic flux through can induce a phase difference proportional to the flux (modulo flux quantum $\Phi_0$) as discussed in ref.~\cite{anna13}.\\ (3)~$\pi$-junction materials, such as layered superconductors~\cite{liu95} have a non-zero SC~phase difference naturally existing between the adjacent layers.
+We make the following proposals to achieve this.\\ (1)~Passing a supercurrent in the transverse direction; a SC~phase difference between two legs of the SC ladder is induced that is proportional to the transverse current~\cite{chen15}. \\ (2)~Using magnetic flux to mimic the Josephson phase difference as in SQUIDS~\cite{tink}.
+Connecting two legs of the ladder through a loop and passing a magnetic flux through can induce a phase difference proportional to the flux (modulo flux quantum $\Phi_0$) as discussed in ref.~\cite{anna13}.\\ (3)~Using $\pi$-junction materials, such as layered superconductors~\cite{liu95} which have a non-zero superconducting phase difference naturally existing between the adjacent layers.
 Sandwiching such a layered SC between NM~leads in such a way that each layer lies in the longitudinal direction can mimic the ladder structure proposed here.
 This will be a quasi-two-dimensional version of the setup we have proposed.
-We have performed transport calculations for such a two-dimensional version of the ladder geometry and we see that most of our results we obtained above remain the same qualitatively~\cite{supmat}. \\ (4) The subgap Andreev states that appear in the ladder also appear in a closely related system- {\sl a Josephson junction between two-dimensional superconductors}.
+We have performed transport calculations for such a two-dimensional version of the ladder geometry and we see that most of our results we obtained above remain the same qualitatively (see appendix B). \\ (4) Using a closely related system in which the subgap Andreev states that appear in the ladder also appear namely {\sl a Josephson junction between two-dimensional superconductors}.
 To describe the system more precisely, let the regions: $(0\le y \le \inf,~0<x<a)$ and $(-\inf<y<0,~0<x<a)$ have SC phases $\De$ and $\De e^{-i\phi}$.
-Using appropriate BC at $y=0$, the subgap states localised at the junction can be calculated~\cite{supmat}.
+Using appropriate BC at $y=0$, the subgap states localised at the junction can be calculated (see appendix B).
 We see that very similar to the ladder, a non-zero $\phi$ gives rise to subgap states which are BdG planewave modes along $x$-direction, but are localised in the $y$-direction around $y=0$.
 These states can be used to enhance cAR if two NM metal leads are connected close to the Josephson junction.